encode/django-rest-framework/docs/api-guide/settings.md

 If the view instance inherits `ViewSet`, it may have been initialized with several optional arguments:

-* `name`: A name expliticly provided to a view in the viewset.
+* `name`: A name explicitly provided to a view in the viewset.
 Typically, this value should be used as-is when provided.
 * `suffix`: Text used when differentiating individual views in a viewset.
 This argument is mutually exclusive to `name`.
 * `detail`: Boolean that differentiates an individual view in a viewset as either being a 'list' or 'detail' view.